practicalli/clojure/clojure-tools/install/clojure.md

  :repl-aliases ""}
 ```

+## User Configuration files

+Clojure CLI tools creates a configuration directory called `.clojure`, which [by default](https://clojure.org/reference/deps_and_cli#_deps_edn_sources) is placed in the root of the operating system user account directory, e.g. `$HOME/.clojure`.

+If `XDG_CONFIG_HOME` is set by your operating system then its value over-rides the default location, e.g. `$HOME/.config/.clojure`

+`CLJ_CONFIG` can be used to over-ride all other location settings

+> Check the location of your Clojure configuration directory by running `clojure -Sdescribe` and checking the `:config-user` value.

 ---

 **Optional: rlwrap readline**

 Install the `rlwrap` binary to support the `clj` wrapper, which launches a Clojure REPL with command history.

 `rlwrap` is available with most Linux systems.
 Look for  install instructions by searching for rlwrap in a web browser.

-> [rebel readline](/repl-driven-development/rebel-readline/) provides even more features in the command line REPL.
+> [rebel readline](/repl-driven-development/rebel-readline/) provides even more features in the command line REPL and does not require rlwrap.